A General Framework for Abstention Under Label Shift: A General Framework for Abstention under Label Shift

 In the binary cases of Sec. ~\ref{sec:optimsensitivityatspecificity} \& ~\ref{sec:optimauroc}, we denoted a contiguous region of abstention by specifying the left index of the interval $I_0$ and the size of the interval $d$.
 In the multiclass case, it is not as straightforward to specify a contiguous abstention region as the number of possible regions grows exponentially in the number of dimensions.
 We circumvent this by estimating the \emph{marginal} improvement in the Cohen's Kappa metric when a single example is abstained on, and then abstaining on the subset of examples with the highest total estimated marginal improvement.
 This approach produced strong empirical results (Tables ~\ref{tab:dr_yesweightrescale_nolabelshift}, ~\ref{tab:dr_yesweightrescale_yeslabelshift}, ~\ref{tab:dr_noweightrescale_nolabelshift} \& ~\ref{tab:dr_noweightrescale_yeslabelshift}).
-As in Sec. ~\ref{sec:optimauroc}, we were able to bypass the need for Monte Carlo sampling by substituting the calibrated class probabilities for their labels.
-This resulted in a deterministic $O(NC)$ algorithm for estimating the marginal improvements for all examples, where $C$ is the number of classes.
-The Monte Carlo and deterministic algorithms, as well as empirical analysis of convergence, are detailed in Sec. ~\ref{sec:appendixoptimcohenskappa}.
+We developed a deterministic $O(NC)$ algorithm for estimating the marginal improvements for all examples, where $C$ is the number of classes.
+The algorithm, as well as empirical analysis of convergence, are detailed in Sec. ~\ref{sec:appendixoptimcohenskappa}.